1 Peter 5:1

 nor yet as lording it over those allotted to your charge, but proving to be examples to the flock.

 (a) Lording.
 As Jesus taught and modelled, Christlike leaders are to be servant-hearted and not lord it over others (Matt.
 20:25–26).
-Sadly, his words and example are forgotten in religious settings characterized by control and coercion.
+Sadly, his words and example are forgotten in cultures characterized by control and coercion.
+When church leaders are put on pedestals, the opportunity for abuse is never far away.

 Further reading: “Bullying in the church”